Ara Pacis of Augusto Rome | Altar of Augustan Peace | Exclusive Rome Private Tours

 The figure of a young man near Julia is believed to be another portrait of Tiberius who after the death of Agrippa, became Julia’s third husband.

-The other two figures we see on the side represent two nymphs, the one on the left is the nymph of the rivers with a swam, the other is the nymph of the sea, seated on a sea
+The other two figures we see on the side represent two nymphs, the one on the left is the nymph of the rivers with a swan, the other is the nymph of the sea, seated on a sea monster.

-This figure, according to some historians, is believed to be Tellus ( the goddess of the Earth) while others think is represents Italy.
+This figure, according to some historians, is believed to be Tellus ( the goddess of the Earth) while others think it represents Italy.

 The fragment of a figure on the other side is supposed to represent Rome.

-The other bas-reliefs on the Tiber side, represents the continuation of the religious procession, but there is no hope or possibility of identifying the different personages because all the original heads were broken at its discovery, and the present ones are created by artists on the 18th century.
+The other bas-reliefs on the Tiber side represent the continuation of the religious procession, but there is no hope or possibility of identifying the different personages because all the original heads were broken at its discovery, and the present ones are created by artists in the 18th century.